simdjson/simdjson/doc/basics.md

 Importantly, the `tag_invoke` function must be inside the `simdjson` namespace.
 Let us explain each argument of `tag_invoke` function.

 - `simdjson::deserialize_tag`: it is the tag for Customization Point Object (CPO).
 You may often ignore this parameter.
+It is used to indicate that you mean to provide a deserialization function for simdjson.
 - `var`: It receives automatically a `simdjson` value type (document, value, document_reference).
 - The third parameter is an instance of the type that you want to support.